The Best Thing I Never Got

 Some say life is a story.
 If that’s true, mine started as a cautionary tale.

-At least, that’s what it felt like standing in that gray, buzzing office while my boss (who’d said my name had come immediately to mind days ago) suddenly couldn’t even look me in the eye.
+At least, that’s what it felt like standing in that gray, buzzing office while my boss (who’d said my name had come immediately to mind) suddenly couldn’t even look me in the eye after interviewing me for a promotion the day before.

 “We’ve chosen our new person…and it wasn’t you.”

-He dropped it like a half-hearted apology card, as if that could soften the blow.
 I stood there, willing my face to stay neutral while inside, I was a full-blown dumpster fire.
+I felt shocked and humiliated, feeling that disappointment that curdles in your stomach until you make yourself sick.

 Because I had had hope.
 Stupid, stubborn hope that maybe, finally, all the years of showing up, taking on extra duties, and dragging myself across the finish line of a degree at 40 were about to pay off.